 Personal and professional development

 The Arts and Humanities (HUM) programme for postgraduate researchers will support you in developing your research skills, from the writing of the thesis to working within a wider academic environment, and from working as a professional academic to disseminating work to a wider public culture.
 The programme has been developed to address your intellectual and practical needs as a higher level researcher.
 You will be invited to design your own programme with your primary supervisor.
 Although some of the training takes place in formal sessions, students are also encouraged to identify external and informal opportunities for development.
 The programme also aims to create and support a distinct research community that draws together research students and Faculty.
 Most of the sessions are provided by research active academic staff, but we also work with other parts of the University in providing practical and technical training and career development for HUM students.
 Further information

 The Arts and Humanities Faculty can offer a limited number of scholarships and studentships.
 These include the prestigious Arts and Humanities Research Council (AHRC)- funded doctoral studentships awarded by the Consortium for the Humanities and the Arts Southeast England (CHASE: www.chase.ac.uk) of which UEA is a partner as well as a number of Faculty and School Scholarships.
 Up-to-date information on current funding options and how to apply may be found here.

-We can also provide financial support to help you join professional associations, attend conferences and undertake research fieldwork.
+We can also provide financial support to help you attend specific training workshops, conferences and undertake research fieldwork.
 Further details of fees and maintenance grants can be found on the PGR Fees and Funding pages.https://www.uea.ac.uk/arts-humanities/graduate-school/training

 Enquiries and how to apply

 We welcome research enquiries from prospective students.
 Please contact individual academics listed above, or Dr Gabrina Pounds, the LCS Postgraduate Research Director, to discuss your proposal.

 For admissions enquiries and general information contact the PGR Office: